njnovak/ENPM-661-Project-3/661 Project A_Star/README.txt

 Instructions:

-To run this program, simply run the main.py file, making usre all libraries are installed.
+To run this program, simply run the .py file, making sure all libraries are installed.

-Next, enter the collision radius, the starting x and y points, and the ending x and y points.
+Next, the starting x and y points, and the ending x and y points, the step length and the threshold.
 The file will produce an avi movie that will show the exploration and pathing actions within it.
-Commenting out the line with "cv2.imshow()" and "cv2.waitKey()" in it will also display this at the end of the program.

 Common error resolutions:
-Make sure the collision radius is not too big and that the points lie within a 400-x and 250-y box.
+Make sure the threshold is not too big.

 If the program does not stop running, try quitting and restarting the program.

 Any other inquires can be sent to nnovak@umd.edu

-Operation can be seen at: https://youtu.be/pYcHBddxeaA or in the included default_path.avi file
+Operation can be seen at: https://youtu.be/iWS37WGNSdA or in the included default_path.avi file

-Code can be found at: https://github.com/njnovak/661-Project-2
+Code can be found at: https://github.com/njnovak/ENPM-661-Project-3

 See each file's comments for further explanations